 In Post-LN (the original Transformer design), normalization happens after the residual connection: .
 In Pre-LN, normalization happens before the sublayer: .

 The practical difference is huge.
 Post-LN creates a gradient flow problem in deep networks because the normalization sits on the "main highway" of the residual stream.
 Pre-LN preserves the clean residual pathway, making training much more stable.
-This is why every modern LLM (GPT-5.4, Claude Opus 4.6, Qwen3.5) uses Pre-LN.
+That's why most modern decoder-only model families use Pre-LN or closely related norm-first variants.

-Most production models have further moved from LayerNorm to RMSNorm, which drops the mean-centering step and just normalizes by the root-mean-square.
-It's faster and works just as well empirically.
+Many also replace LayerNorm with RMSNorm, which drops the mean-centering step and normalizes by the root-mean-square.
+That reduces compute and has worked well in practice.

 For the mathematical details and training dynamics, see Layer Normalization: Pre-LN vs Post-LN.